resurvey/TheSurveyBotBunch/README.md

 ![enter image description here](https://cdn.gosurveybot.com/Content/img/thesurveybotbunch/image05.png)

-6) The SurveyBot portal tells us the attempt to post to the webhook was successful.
+6) The Shyft portal tells us the attempt to post to the webhook was successful.

 > **Tip:** A click on the spinner may be required to reload the list of webhooks if the page does not auto-update itself.